Kerrie Peck, RN, at Baptist Health Hospital

 Ten years ago, I left a thirteen-year career in a very comfortable job at Paducah Bank.
 I began to feel a tug at my heart to engage in work that truly made a difference in the lives of others.
 I coined leaving my stable job as my “step off the cliff and see where I land” moment.
 My family disagreed and coined it my “are you crazy” moment!
 When contemplating leaving the bank, I made a list of the items I felt I needed in order to satisfy this pull towards more meaningful work that would help others.

 At the time, my aging grandmother was in a local nursing home, and I was able to spend a considerable amount of time with her since I was not employed.
-It was during these interactions with her and the nursing staff that I began to open my eyes and my heart.
+It was during these interactions with more involved in each area of specialties it is cooperated for more information Click here with her and the nursing staff that I began to open my eyes and my heart.
 It was there that I realized I was meant to be a nurse.

 When I looked at the list I had made earlier, a career in nursing could meet each one.
 Looking back, I have always been drawn to helping others and to making a difference in the lives of others.
 My first career was in elementary education, and it only took me two short years to realize that was not the best fit for me.
 With nursing, I get to combine my love of educating with my love of caring for others, both of which truly make a difference in the lives of others.